Skip to main content

 About

-Ys IX: Monstrum Nox is a single player and multiplayer role playing game with fantasy and anime themes.
+Ys IX: Monstrum Nox is a single player and multiplayer open world hack and slash game with fantasy, drama and anime themes.
 It was developed by PH3 GmbH and was released on January 19, 2022.
 It received positive reviews from critics and overwhelmingly positive reviews from players.

 Skip User Reviews

-• Interesting story with well-developed characters, including many callbacks to previous Ys games.
+• Engaging story with well-written characters and meaningful character development, including strong connections to previous Ys games.

 • story